 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-After earning a BA from Pomona College, Lund received a JD from Harvard Law School, where she was an Olin Fellow in Law and Economics.
+Dorothy Lund’s research focuses on corporate law, corporate governance, securities regulation, contracts, and mergers and acquisitions.
+Her research has appeared or is forthcoming in the Stanford Law Review, the Columbia Law Review, the University of Chicago Law Review, the Journal of Corporation Law, the Delaware Journal of Corporation Law and the Stanford Journal of Law, Business, and Finance.
+Her op-eds and other writing have appeared in The New York Times, The Atlantic and The Wall Street Journal.
+Lund received a JD from Harvard Law School, where she was an Olin Fellow in Law and Economics.
 She then clerked for Chief Justice Leo E. Strine Jr. of the Delaware Supreme Court and Judge Joel M. Flaum of the U.S. Court of Appeals for the Seventh Circuit.
-Lund also practiced corporate law as an associate at Sullivan & Cromwell LLP.
-Before joining USC Gould in 2018, Lund was a Bigelow Teaching Fellow at the University of Chicago Law School.
+Before entering academia, Lund practiced corporate law at Sullivan & Cromwell LLP in New York.

 Articles and Book Chapters